trezor/trezor-firmware/docs/index.md

 ## Security vulnerability disclosure

 Please report suspected security vulnerabilities in private to [security@satoshilabs.com](mailto:security@satoshilabs.com), also see [the disclosure section on the Trezor.io website](https://trezor.io/security/).
 Please do NOT create publicly viewable issues for suspected security vulnerabilities.

+## Note on terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).